gatsbyjs/gatsby/docs/docs/static-vs-normal-queries.md

 ### Adding imports for page data

-Code specific for querying with GraphQL is no longer relevant and can be swapped out.
+Code that is specific for querying the GraphQL server set up during build time is no longer relevant, and can be swapped out in exchange for the JSON data that has been extracted for each query.

-A static query written in a component with the `useStaticQuery` hook like this:
+The imports related to GraphQL and query declarations are changed to imports for the JSON that correspond to the query result that Gatsby found when it ran the query.
+Consider the following component with with a static query written using the `useStaticQuery` hook:

 ```jsx
 import { useStaticQuery, graphql } from "gatsby"